BrunaDafne/BrunaDafne/README.md

-# Bruna Dafne - Front-end Developer
+# Bruna Dafne - Software Developer

 ### Hello world!  👩🏻‍💻 🚀

-#### My name is Bruna and I'm currently a web and mobile front-end developer.
+#### My name is Bruna and I'm currently a web and mobile developer.
 My focus is on javascript frameworks such as React and React Native.
 I love technologies and learning new things, welcome!

 <hr>